-Comparing the results for the next activity and remaining time prediction, we found that predicting the remaining time of the process is more sensitive to instance selection.
+Comparing the results for the next activity and remaining time prediction, we found that predicting the remaining time of the process is more sensitive to sampling.
 In other words, this application requires more data to predict accurately.
-Thus, for the cases that the target attribute depends more on other data attributes compared to variant information, we need to sample more data to capture more related information.
+Therefore, for the cases that the target attribute depends more on other data attributes compared to variant information, we need to sample more data.
 Otherwise, the trained model might be inaccurate.

 We also found a critical problem in predictive monitoring.
 In some cases, specifically using LSTM for predicting the remaining time, the accuracy of the predictions is low.
 For the next activity prediction, it is possible that the prediction models almost ignore infrequent activities.
 In these cases, even if we use the training data for the evaluation, we do not have acceptable results.
-This problem in machine learning is called a high bias error [47].
+This problem in machine learning is called a high bias error (van der Putten & van Someren, 2004).
 In other words, the training is not efficient even when using whole data and we need to change the prediction method (or its parameters).